- Clearer Thinking Team

 Do cognitive biases cause depression?

 Research has shown some cognitive biases are correlated with depression.
-This is the case for negative interpretation bias (the tendency to interpret ambiguous scenarios as negative) and pessimistic biases, which lead people to predict future situations as negative.
+This has been found to be the case for negative interpretation bias (the tendency to interpret ambiguous scenarios as negative) and pessimistic biases, which lead people to predict future situations as unrealistically negative.

-Cognitive behavioral therapy is based on the assumption that individuals with depression have negative cognitive biases.
-Evidence for and against this assumption is not conclusive.
+Cognitive behavioral therapy is based on the assumption that individuals with depression have distorted negative beliefs about themselves or the world (known in CBT as "cognitive distortions").

 Are cognitive biases scientific (is their existence scientifically proven)?